CPS-SKLCS/NAPL/README.md

-## SPL language manual
+# SPL language manual

-### Overview
+## Overview

-This is the implementation of paper "From Model to Implementation: A Network Algorithm Programming Language", in this instruction, you will know how to use the NAPL to program the network algorithms.
+This is the implementation of paper "From Model to Implementation: A Network Algorithm Programming Language".
+In this instruction, you will know how to use NAPL to develop the network algorithms.

-### Install and Use
+## Install and Use

-#### Pre-requests
+### Prerequisites
 | Category | Recommended Version |
 | -------- | ------------ |
 |System| Ubuntu 16.04 or higher*|